 Consider minimum insurance requirements in Ohio

 Like most states, Ohio mandates specific limits that each driver must carry as a minimum requirement to drive legally.
 Because Ohio is an at-fault state, minimum coverage requirements include bodily injury liability and property damage liability, with exact amounts noted on the state’s motor vehicle website.
-Although there are other ways to satisfy Ohio’s financial responsibility law, like posting a bond or qualifying as a self-insurer, most drivers likely purchase auto insurance.
-Although buying minimum coverage might mean you pay a lower premium, the limits may not be enough to protect your finances if you cause an accident.
-If the injuries and damages that you cause exceed your insurance limits, you will have to pay extra costs out of pocket.
+Although there are other ways to satisfy Ohio’s financial responsibility law, like posting a bond or qualifying as a self-insurer, most insurance professionals recommend purchasing enough coverage to avoid financial devastation in cases of an accident.

 Consider lender requirements